1. Media Subsystem Profile¶

 To troubleshoot problems, you should first check if the mailing list server has accepted your patch, by looking at:

-If the patch is there and not at patchwork, it is likely that your e-mailer mangled the patch.
+If the patch is there and not at Patchwork, it is likely that your e-mailer mangled the patch.
 Patchwork internally has logic that checks if the received e-mail contains a valid patch.
-Any whitespace and new line breakages mangling the patch won’t be recognized by patchwork, thus such patch will be rejected.
+Any whitespace and new line breakages mangling the patch won’t be recognized by Patchwork, and such a patch will be rejected.

-It usually takes a few minutes for the patch to arrive, but the e-mail server may be busy, so it may take up a longer time for a patch to be picked by patchwork.
+It usually takes a few minutes for the patch to arrive, but the e-mail server may be busy, so it may take a longer time for a patch to be picked by Patchwork.

 If your email contains HTML, the mailing list server will simply drop it, without any further notice.